ramackersjp/Screenshot/README.md

 ## Run
 1. Place the Take-Screenshot.desktop file on your desktop.
-2. Go to your ID en change the .desktop file to your own path.
+2. Go to your IDE en change the .desktop file to your own path.
 3. Take screenshots

 ```